Teething

 • Disrupted sleep patterns

-You are most likely to notice any of the above from about four days before the tooth breaks through the gums up until three days after the tooth appears.
+You are most likely to notice any of the above from about four days before the tooth breaks through the gums until three days after the tooth appears.

 How to Help